 - Purée or dice pears for sauces to accompany duck breast or game meats.

-- Poach pears for a sweet dessert; drizzle with a little melted dark chocolate.
+- Poach pears and drizzle with a little melted dark chocolate for a sweet dessert.